tprkyvz/agentic-soc/README.md

 ## Agentic SOC – Multi-Agent LLM-Driven Security Operations Center

-This repository contains the **clean, long-lived skeleton** of your graduation project:

 > Agentic SOC: a multi-agent system that sends complex logs to an LLM and answers:
 > *Is this an attack?
 Which vulnerability does it target?
 How can I mitigate it?*